 You quickly learn that just because a road is named 100 Feet Road doesn’t mean it’s actually 100 feet long.
 Same holds true for 80 Feet Road.

 Every residential colony here has a park, a public garbage dump, chicken centre, fancy store, Iyengar Bakery, Shanti Sagar Hotel and a few Reddy Houses.

 Auto drivers are the one who’s having bigger ego issues than the hot girl over here!

 If you are buying a car for Bengaluru city, don’t bother about the number of gears it has.
 Bengaluru need only two gears – one forward and one reverse.

 Once you book a Pool or a Share ride, it is obvious that you will visit half of the city and then your destination will come.

 You get to experience all the seasons within a single day.
 It changes from chilly mornings to scorching hot afternoons to rainy evenings.
 But overall the climate is really pleasant.

-Everyday a new Cafe or a Restaurant comes up with some or different ideas which is loved by almost every people.
+Every day a new Cafe or a Restaurant comes up with some or different ideas which are loved by almost every person.

 Note: If you try to use these chikkis as currency for your next cup of tea, you will get a solid mouthful of abuses in Kannada.